Education Policy and Leadership (EPoL) Master of Science

 Electives

 Students will select electives that meet their unique interests and career goals.
-Working with their advisor, students can select electives from within the EPoL program, within other departments in the College of Education, or anywhere across the University of Oregon.
+Working with their advisor, students can select electives from within the EPoL program, within other departments and programs in the College of Education, or anywhere across the University of Oregon.
 The following is a partial list of electives just to give you a sense of the kinds of classes we offer in EPoL and the College of Education.
-Keep in mind that at least 30 of EPoL’s 45 credits must be taken in the EPoL major (i.e. the Educational Methodology, Policy and Leadership (EMPL) department).
-You can identify these courses because they have the EDLD prefix.
+Keep in mind that at least 30 of EPoL’s 45 credits must be taken in the EPoL major (i.e. the Education Studies department).
+You can identify these courses because they have either the EDST or the EDLD prefix.

 EPoL partial list of electives: